by Texas Homesteader ~

 Now I turn my attention to preparing the rest of our supper while the blackeyed peas cook without further input from me.
 That’s my kind of cooking, y’all!

-And wow, what a QUICK way to cook dry black-eyed peas!
+And wow, using a pressure cooker is sure a QUICK way to cook a bag of dry black-eyed peas!

 Instant Pot Black Eyed Peas w/Spicy Rotel Tomatoes